amirziai/learning/systems/cs107-cheat-sheet.md

 - The top of the stack is a lower address
 - Application Binary Interface (ABI)
 - Leaf function: no call to other functions
+- In assembly return of value and control are two totally different things
+	- Return of value done through registers
+	- `retq` or `rep retq` are just returning back control
+- Stack is growing down
+	- Pushing to stack => decrement `%rsp` to make space
+	- Pop copies the topmost value from stack into register and incremenets `%rsp`
+- `(gdb) x/4gx $rsp   // 4 quadwords, in hex, read from top of stack`
 -